rachel170/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FlashNotes home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FlashNotes home folder.<br>
+**Q**: What should I do if I have problems launching the application? <br>
+**A**: Ensure that Java 11 has been installed on your computer, and that you have the most recent version of the application. <br>
+**Q**: When I exit the program, will all my new flashcards and updates be saved? <br>
+**A**: Yes!
+Whatever changes that have been made while the application was running will be saved in the data folder.
+To ensure none of your data is lost, do not delete the data folder. <br>
+**Q**: Is it possible to restore a deck that I just deleted?
+**A**: Sorry but no. There is no such functionality at this point in time.

 --------------------------------------------------------------------------------------------------------------------